Hands-on learning is more than just a catch phrase for Mason student scientists.

 The Potomac Science Center serves as a focal point for connecting science at Mason with the local community.
-Home to the College of Science’s Potomac Environmental Research and Education Center, the Potomac Science Center is a place for environmental education, for scientific research, and for community outreach and connection.
-The facility includes teaching labs and smart classrooms, as well as eight research lab suites including aquatic ecology and wet chemistry labs and geospatial computer labs.
-The center also features a hands-on discovery lab for K-12 students, collaborative space, an exhibit hall, and special event space for hosting a variety of mission-related activities.
+Home to the College of Science’s Potomac Environmental Research and Education Center (PEREC), the Potomac Science Center is a place for environmental education, for scientific research, and for community outreach and connection.
+The facility includes teaching labs and smart classrooms, as well as eight research lab suites including aquatic ecology and wet chemistry labs.
+The location also features a hands-on discovery lab for K-12 students, collaborative space, an exhibit hall, and special event space for hosting a variety of mission-related activities.

 The Smithsonian-Mason School of Conservation (SMSC)